-- A. Comply with District standard paint manufacturer and Campus standard colors. - B. MPI Standards: Products shall comply with MPI standards indicated and shall be listed in its "MPI Approved Products Lists." - C. Material Compatibility: - 1.
+- A. MPI Standards: Products shall comply with MPI standards indicated and shall be listed in its "MPI Approved Products Lists." - B. Material Compatibility: - 1.
 Materials for use within each paint system shall be compatible with one another and substrates indicated, under conditions of service and application as demonstrated by manufacturer, based on testing and field experience. - 2.
-For each coat in a paint system, products shall be recommended in writing by topcoat manufacturers for use in paint system and on substrate indicated. - D. Colors: As selected by Architect from manufacturer's full range to match Campus standard colors.
+For each coat in a paint system, products shall be recommended in writing by topcoat manufacturers for use in paint system and on substrate indicated. - C. Comply with SCAQMD and County of Ventura requirements for VOCs. - D. Colors: Provide District-standard colors to match adjacent existing conditions.